InvestedBrick/BrickOS/README.md

 To start the virtual machine with the OS run `bash start_vm.sh`

 # Notice
-Currently the OS does not have a shell or something similar, as it is in high development
+Currently the OS does not have a stable file system or a complex shell, as it is under high development.